 It is presumed that a candidate sitting for the DC-3 examination will have the knowledge of the material covered in the Retirement Plan Fundamentals (RPF) series, DC-1 examination and the DC-2 examination.
 Please refer to the DC-3 syllabus for specific learning objectives and exam topic weightings.

-Once registered, eligibility emails will be sent to candidates beginning approximately eight weeks prior to the opening of an exam window.
-The eligibility email has detailed instructions on scheduling an appointment with Prometric.
+Once registered, eligibility emails will be sent to candidates.
+The eligibility email has detailed instructions on scheduling appointments with Prometric.
 It is the candidate’s responsibility to schedule an exam.
-We strongly recommend scheduling an appointment upon receipt of the confirmation letter, as testing centers fill up quickly.
+We strongly recommend that a candidate schedule an appointment upon receipt of the confirmation letter, as testing centers fill up quickly.
 To find a Prometric testing center visit www.prometric.com/ara.

 Estimated hours needed to study - Study time depends greatly on the experience level of the student.
 The average candidate reports it takes 60-80 hours study time per examination.